- Address: NRAO, 520 Edgemont Rd., Charlottesville, VA 22903

 My main research focus is on observations of radio pulsars, especially the areas of data analysis and instrumentation.
 High-precision timing of millisecond pulsars gives us a unique "laboratory" for fundamental physics and astrophysics, including tests of general relativity and potential use as a very low frequency (nHz) gravitational wave detector.
 I am involved in designing and building specialized instrumentation for pulsar observations, with the goal of obtaining the best possible timing precision.
 I am also exploring new methods for characterizing and compensating for the effect of the interstellar medium (ISM) on the pulsar signals.
 In addition to improving timing results, this research provides a unique view on the structure of the ionized ISM present in our galaxy.

-- Limits on the Stochastic Gravitational Wave Background from the North American Nanohertz Observatory for Gravitational Waves, Demorest et al., ApJ submitted (2012).
+- Limits on the Stochastic Gravitational Wave Background from the North American Nanohertz Observatory for Gravitational Waves, Demorest et al., ApJ 762, 94 (2013).
 (ADS, arxiv)

 - Cyclic Spectral Analysis of Radio Pulsars, Demorest, MNRAS 416, 2821 (2011).
 (ADS, arxiv)

 - A Quantitative Model for Drifting Subpulses in PSR B0809+74, Rosen and Demorest, ApJ 728, 156 (2011).
 (ADS, arxiv)

 - The Massive Pulsar PSR J1614-2230: Linking Quantum Chromodynamics, Gamma-ray Bursts, and Gravitational Wave Astronomy, Ozel et al, ApJ 724, L199 (2010).
 (ADS, arxiv)

 - A two-solar-mass neutron star measured using Shapiro delay, Demorest et al, Nature 467, 1081 (2010).
 (ADS, arxiv)